ThrowTheSwitch/Ceedling/README.md

 ## Add a pinch of command line…

 See Ceedling’s [documentation](#-documentation--learning) for examples and everything you need to know about Ceedling’s configuration file options (not shown here).

+The super duper short version is that your project configuration file tells Ceedling where to find test and source files, what testing options you’re using, sets compilation symbols and build tool flags, enables your plugins, and configures your build tool command lines (Ceedling defaults to using the GNU compiler collection — which must be installed, if used).

 ```shell
  > ceedling test:all